 If it’s numbers you like looking at, then one needs to understand that there are 3000 people dying every day from the virus.
 Vaccination is the only way one can be sure that herd immunity can be reached to ensure that no more breakouts take place.

-Also, the chances of actually falling sick from Covid-19 are a lot higher than having a reaction from the vaccine.
+Also, the chances of actually falling sick from Covid-19 are a lot higher than having a reaction to the vaccine.

 That will be to get about 80% of the population vaccinated, It might be a daunting process, but that is precisely what is required to ensure that we can as a collective move beyond the pandemic.
 If you still have questions, just walk into any California medical clinic to meet and talk to a doctor to better understand the functioning of the vaccine.